 As far back as 5000 years ago, the Indians were the first people practicing the art of Acupressure Therapy.
 Unfortunately, it was not appropriately preserved and went to Ceylon (now Sri Lanka) in the form of Acupuncture.
 This therapy was taken to China from Sri Lanka, and to Japan by nomadic Aryans or Buddhist monks.
 Today, China is the leading promoter of acupuncture to the world.
 Way back in the 16th century, acupressure was already known to the Red Indians.
 Researches in the US in the 20th century have significantly contributed to the growth of this therapy.
 Acupressure is administered by a lot of naturopathic and allopathic doctors there.
 In the 1960’s, the World Health Organization began to take notice of this easy and simple healing technique.

-Acupressure and acupuncture in Austin are very similar to each other.
+Acupressure and acupuncture in Miami are very similar to each other.
 Acu = needle and puncture = prick.
 Acupuncture is defined as the practice of treating diseases by inserting needles into certain points in the body.
 Acupressure is defined as the art of treating diseases by administering pressure on certain acupoints through the use of a rubber or wooden stick, or the fingers.

 Acupressure is designed to bolster the natural healing power of the body.
 When crucial pressure points on the skin surface are pressed, tension in the muscles is released, and blood flow as well as chi or vital energy flow in the body is promoted.
 Acupressure has been known to treat several conditions including stress, shoulder, neck pain, menstrual disorders, headaches, fatigue, back pain, anxiety, allergies, pains, and aches.